-We should note, however, that the CS model – in which participants perceive sampling itself to be costly or rewarding – well-fit a substantial number of participants and therefore may well have influenced suboptimal decisions in many of our participants as well.
+We should note, however, that the Cost to Sample model – in which participants perceive sampling itself to be costly or rewarding – well-fit a substantial number of participants and therefore may well have influenced suboptimal decisions in many of our participants as well.
+Indeed, all our models well-predicted participants’ mean sampling rates, participants’ mean rank of chosen options (except for the Cut Off heuristic, which obtained much lower ranks than participants).
+Our supplementary analyses of the large sample in Study 2 (See Supplementary Materials) also suggests individual differences in participant sampling rates were well-predicted by all three models.
+And, participants’ sequence specific thresholds were approximated by all three models.
+The framework we promote here, therefore – using an ideal observer to model accurate performance and then parameterising it to account for systematic bias – appears to produce models that predict participant data with reasonable accuracy.
+Moreover different participants in the same sample might adopt any of these strategies, even if the Biased Prior strategy might be the most common.
+It is not clear yet what choices exactly the Biased Prior is superior at predicting, compared to other models.
+Our recommendation is that these models be compared on paradigms specifically designed to test this hypothesis.
+For example, manipulations of participants’ expectations about upcoming option values (i.e., their prior) should produce the types of systematically different decisions that would be predictable from a Biased Prior model.

-Our study alone cannot explain whence this biased prior arises and this remains an open question for future research.
+Our study alone cannot explain whence this biased prior arises and this also opens a new question for future research.
 It is possible that participants, in economic contexts, might adopt a “safe” or conservative strategy (i.e., response bias) that protects against getting stuck with an especially poor outcome.
-Indeed, inspection of the ranks that participants achieved with their choices (a measure of their choice accuracy), shown in the first rows of Figures S4, S6, S7, S8 and S9 suggests that the quality of participants’ choices closely approximated those of the IO’s choices, despite their suboptimally low sampling rates.
+Indeed, inspection of the ranks that participants achieved with their choices (a measure of their choice accuracy), shown in the first rows of Figures S4, S6, S7, S8 and S9 suggests that the quality of participants’ choices closely approximated those of the Ideal Observer’s choices, despite their suboptimally low sampling rates.
 Consequently, one can adopt a pessimistic stance that protects from the uncertainty of a poor outcome and still “satisfices”; that is, perform at near-optimal levels.